UniMath/agda-unimath/src/category-theory/subcategories.lagda.md

     is-prop-is-in-subtype (subtype-hom-obj-subcategory-Subcategory x y)
 ```

-The predicate on a morphism between any objects of being contained in the
+The predicate on morphisms between any objects of being contained in the
 subcategory:

 ```agda